The Term "Wrongful Termination" Explained (California)

 Lay-Offs and Wrongful Termination

 In cases involving a lay-off, the critical question is whether it was a legitimate re-organization, or there is evidence to suggest that this was just an excuse to get rid of an employee for, again, a discriminatory or retaliatory reason.
 For instance, many older employees are "laid off" when the true reason for their termination is age discrimination.
 One of the stronger pieces of evidence that would support an age discrimination claim in this kind of situation is if the employer hires or is looking to hire a new employee shortly after the older worker is "laid off".
-Another typical situation where a lay-off is the employer's attempt to cover up wrongful termination is notifying an employee who is about to return from FMLA / pregnancy leave or some other type of medical or disability leave that his position been eliminated, when in fact it's not true, and someone else with a slightly different title was hired who is to perform essential the same or very similar duties.
-We have handled a number of cases where an employer would post a job opening on Craigslist or Monster for exactly the same position from which our older client or an employee returning from leave was "laid off" just a few weeks after that termination.
+Another typical situation where a lay-off is the employer's attempt to cover up wrongful termination is notifying an employee who is about to return from FMLA / pregnancy leave or some other type of medical or disability leave that his position been eliminated, when in fact it's not true, and someone else with a slightly different title was hired, who is to perform essentially the same or very similar duties.
+We have handled a number of cases where an employer would post a job opening online for exactly the same position from which our older client or an employee returning from leave was "laid off" just a few weeks after that termination.

 Wrongful Termination And Permanent Inability To Work